 4. Choose Your Management Style: Strict Management vs. Self-Organization

 Sure, you are not planning to provide your software development team with the full freedom of self-management immediately after meeting them, this option requires time and trust to be implemented.
 Apply strict management during the initial stage of team development, and self-organization—when the team has had experience working together.
-To make the best use of self-organization on your team, try to distribute control and delegate the responsibilities among your team members.
+To make the best use of self-organization on your team, try to distribute control, and delegate the responsibilities among your team members.

 As soon as your remote developers understand what it is like to work as a united team, the idea of self-organization management can be considered.

-The stages of a software development team
+The stages of a software development team structure

 - Forming.
 This initial stage takes place when the team first meets.
 The team members are usually polite and friendly, there are no foreseeable conflicts.
-A team lead plays a crucial role at this stage, since responsibilities are loosely defined and people barely know each other.
+A team lead plays a crucial role at this stage since responsibilities are loosely defined and people barely know each other.

 - Storming, or a conflict period.
 This is when the excitement from the first meeting has evaporated.
 People start working together, reveal their weaknesses, the way they work, and different opinions about how things should be done.
 All these things can potentially cause conflicts within a team, and you, as a team lead, have to do something to rectify the situation and make the sky blue again.
 Try not to simply avoid conflicts, but recognize and resolve them, otherwise, the situation within a team gets worse and in the end you spend twice as much time trying to repair it.

 - Norming.
 During this stage, the team starts working as a single unit.
 The interaction between team members gets better, and fewer conflicts arise.
-Annoyance gives way to appreciation and mutual respect of knowledge and skills.
+Annoyance gives way to appreciation and mutual respect for knowledge and skills.

 - Performing.
 This is when your team becomes confident, motivated, and, attention please, self-organized!
 As a team lead, you can delegate a large amount of the work and spend more time focusing on how to make your team even better.